BitPatty/ts-transformer-log-position/README.md

 # ts-transformer-log-position

-A configurable typescript transformer that injects the position of a log statement from the original source file into the respective log message **at build time**, allowing you to trace back log messages without emitting, exposing or requiring source maps.
+A configurable Typescript AST transformer that injects the position of a log statement from the original source file into the respective log message **at build time**, allowing you to trace back log messages without emitting, exposing or requiring source maps.

 ## Usage

 1. Use a compiler that allows you to use transformers (such as [ttypescript](https://github.com/cevek/ttypescript))
 2. Install the package `npm i @bitpatty/ts-transformer-log-position`
-3. Add the transformer to your `tsconfig.json`:
+3. For ttypescript users: Add the transformer to your `tsconfig.json`:

 ```
 {